dcount() (aggregation function)

 Returns an estimate of the number of distinct values of expr in the group.

-This example shows how many types of storm events happened in each state.
+The following example shows how many types of storm events happened in each state.

 StormEvents